Three Days of High-Level Research Presentations

 2020 ABSTRACTS MOVED TO 2021

 We are seeking a one-year no-cost extension of the grad student registration fee waiver funding.
-All current applications will be inactivated, and, pending availability of funding, a new competition for registration fee waivers will be initiated next year.
+All current applications have been inactivated, and, pending availability of funding, a new competition for registration fee waivers will be initiated next year.

 The SFF Symposium conference hotel is the four-star Hilton Austin Hotel, 500 East 4th Street, in downtown Austin.
 Technical sessions will also be held at the Hilton Austin Hotel.